sswietoniowski/learning-python-flask/projects/03_helloword/README.md

 Against its name, this is not a "Hello World" app :smile:.

-Instead, inside consecutive numbered folders you will iterations that would lead you from a simple "Hello World" app to a more complex (and useful) example.
+Instead, inside consecutively numbered folders you will iterations that would lead you from a simple "Hello World" app to a more complex (and useful) example.

 ## Setup